perfectglitch/opencart-erply/README.md

-# OpenCart-Erply synchronization
+# OpenCart-Erply integration

 ## About

-An experimental unidirectional synchronization module for OpenCart to fetch categories, products and images from Erply.
+Integration module for OpenCart to fetch categories, products and images from Erply.
+Allows you to sync products with images and categories from Erply to OpenCart.
+Supports both manual and periodic sync (using cron jobs with PHP CLI).

 Initially creates:
  * categories